Androz2091/discord-player/README.md

         const { track } = await player.play(channel, query, {
             nodeOptions: {
                 // nodeOptions are the options for guild node (aka your queue in simple word)
-                metadata: interaction // we can access this metadata object using queue.metadata later on }
+                metadata: interaction, // we can access this metadata object using queue.metadata later on },
         });

         return interaction.followUp(`**${track.cleanTitle}** enqueued!`);